-The University of La Verne accepts payments by cash, check, money order, traveler's check, wire transfer, or by electronic check through the web at MyLaVerne.
+The University of La Verne accepts payments by cash, check, credit card, money order, traveler's check, wire transfer, or by electronic check through the web at MyLaVerne.
 No payments are accepted at the Regional Campuses.
-Credit card payments are only accepted online through Touchnet PayPath, a third party payment service.
-Touchnet PayPath accepts MasterCard, Visa and Discover.
-A convenience fee will apply to tuition and fees.
-Credit card payments will not be accepted in person, over the phone, or by mail.
+Accepted forms of credit card payment include: VISA, MasterCard, and Discover.
+Credit card payments will not be accepted in person, over the phone or by mail (Online only).